andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 of reification) cleanly separates the two.

 This “boundary” can be thought of as a lot like the boundary we talk about between “pure” functions and values and “impure” (IO, etc.) ones.
-We say to always write as much of your program as possible in the “pure” world, and to separate and pull out as much logic as you can to be pure logic.
+People say to always write as much of your program as possible in the “pure” world, and to separate and pull out as much logic as you can to be pure logic.
 That’s one of the first things you learn about as a Haskell programmer: how to separate logic